• facebook

 • Users are unable to send/receive emails even if stored Information Store is restarted.

-When attempting to restore the Exchange Server Database from an offline backup and executing the ISINTEG (Information Store Integrity Checker) utility, you might encounter an error message, which states:
+When you try restoring Exchange Server Database from offline backup and run ISINTEG (Information Store Integrity Checker) utility, you may face an error message that says:

 • Error 4294966746: JET_errDatabaseInconsistent